Evidence Gap Map

 - Identifiable interventions or services.
 Ideally a clearly defined digital agricultural service, program or product that was introduced and used by a target population;

 - Measurement of outcomes.
-A description and measurement of the impact(s) of using the services.
+Original data, descriptions and measurement of the impact(s) of using the services.

 How do I use the evidence gap map?